The Best Way To End A Relationship When You're Ready To Breakup

 Respect the other person’s feelings.
 It often helps to avoid blaming your partner for the breakup or throwing accusations around.
 Instead, you might practice using “I” statements.
 For example, you might say, “I don’t feel supported in our relationship,” rather than, “You never give me the support I need.”
 Even if a specific event triggered the breakup, it may be best to avoid hashing it out in too much detail and instead prioritize communicating your general feelings and motivations.
 Respecting the other person’s feelings can be the most important thing for healthy communication.

-Approach carefully
+Approach the conversation right & carefully

 If you’re interested in staying friends with your ex-partner, it may help to exercise caution.
 To avoid emotional entanglements, you might want to take some time away from your ex while your feelings settle before exploring a friendship.
 If your partner doesn’t want to stay friends, you can respect their boundaries while considering that their decision doesn’t mean that you’ve done something wrong.
 They might simply be processing their feelings and finding the best way forward possible.
 They may be feeling bad or sad about the relationship but may eventually agree to be your friend after they’ve had time to focus on themselves.

-Prepare for unexpected emotions
+Prepare for unexpected emotions during and after the breakup

 Breakups can be emotional, so it may help to anticipate a strong reaction.
 Your partner might be upset, confused, or even relieved when you break the news to them.
 Regardless of their reaction, you can validate their feelings and listen actively if they choose to discuss their thoughts.
 You might try to put yourself in their shoes and avoid using insults or raising your voice, no matter how they react.
 You may also need to create distance if your partner reacts in a harmful or unhealthy way.

-Maintain your boundaries
+Maintain your boundaries to defend your mental health

 If you tell your partner you want to break up, they may try to convince you to stay in the relationship.
 If breaking up is what you want, it can be important to stick to your decision.
 While it may be tempting to give the relationship another try, you may risk having to break up again later, which may negatively affect both you and your partner.
 If your partner asks you to give them another chance, remember your reasons for choosing to end the relationship.

 Breakups can stir up challenging emotions, even if you’re the person initiating a breakup.
-You might notice feelings of depression, fear, or uncertainty about the future.
+You might notice depression, fear, or uncertainty about the future.
 You may even experience grief, which can occur after breakups in the same way it can occur after the loss of a loved one.
-Getting support from a therapist may help you process your feelings and move through the stages of grief in a healthy way.
+Getting support from a therapist may help you process your thoughts and feelings and move through the stages of grief in a healthy way.

-If you’re grieving a relationship, especially a long-term relationship, you may notice symptoms like exhaustion, sadness, and low energy.
-If these emotions make it hard to leave the house for traditional in-person therapy, you might consider online therapy.
 With online therapy, you can typically connect with a therapist from home in a way that’s most comfortable to you, whether via voice calls, videoconferencing, or live chat.
 With BetterHelp, you can also contact your therapist 24/7 in between sessions, and they’ll get back to you as soon as they can.
 This may be helpful if you want to send them questions or thoughts about your relationship.

 Online therapy is being studied for its potential effects on managing grief, which some people may experience after a breakup.
 In a 2021 review and meta-analysis, researchers analyzed the results of seven studies of internet-based grief treatments.
-They found that online therapy may be an effective treatment for symptoms of grief in adults
+They found that online therapy may be an effective treatment for symptoms of grief in adults.

 Takeaway